SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 as indicated by the :newTerm:`return operator` ``->`` (a hyphen followed by a greater-than symbol).

+..
+TODO: revisit this introduction to make it slightly less academic and formal.

 The declaration describes what the function does, what it expects to receive, and what it will return when it is done.